MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-customer-lifetime-value.md

         - **Event (activity name)**:  The name of event you want to use
         - **Details (amount or value)**: Details about the customer activity

-Following are some suggested input data characteristics to deploy a CLV model:
+- Suggested data characteristics:
-- Sufficient historical data: At least one year of transactional data, preferrably at least 2-3 years of transactional data to predict CLV for a period of 1 year
+    - Sufficient historical data: At least one year of transactional data.
+Preferably two to three years of transactional data to predict CLV for one year.
-- Multiple purchases per customer: Ideally, at least 2-3 transactions per customer ID, preferably across multiple dates
+    - Multiple purchases per customer: Ideally, at least two to three transactions per customer ID, preferably across multiple dates.
     - Number of customers: At least 100 unique customers, preferably more than 10,000 customers.
 The model will fail with fewer than 100 customers and insufficient historical data
     - Data completeness: Less than 20% missing values in required fields in the input data

 > [!NOTE]
 > - The model requires the transaction history of your customers.
 Only one transaction history entity can be configured currently.
 If there are multiple purchase/transaction entities, you can union them in Power Query before data ingestion.